ccgallitz/terraform-github-actions/README.md

 # terraform-github-actions
-Own implementation of github actions to azure via IaC
+Own implementation of github actions to azure via IaC.